raiment-studios/monorepo/source/projects/rulebook/README.md

 * Buy less each week and hide the money
     * Hide it from her older brother
-    * Hide it from the town constable making her pay her mother's fines
+    * Hide it from the town constable who makes her pay her mother's fines
 * Choice...
     * Sneak onto the carivan
     * Make friends with someone in the carivan who will hide her
+* Survive the 8 week trip with the caravan
+* Avoid being seen in the local towns
-*
+* Find her cousin
+* Survive the trip from the far north city to the house in the woods